Supergrow

 Slack – Internal Operations & Team Communication used by marketing agencies

 Slack is a central communication hub that helps agencies coordinate work, manage client discussions and keep projects moving without relying on long email threads.
-It brings team messages, files, channels and notifications into one place so creative, account, strategy and operations teams stay aligned.
+It brings team messages, files, channels, and notifications into one place so that creative, account, strategy, and operations teams stay aligned.

 Slack integrates with project management, CRM, analytics and automation tools to connect conversations directly with workflows.
 This gives marketing agencies a streamlined way to collaborate across departments, share updates and reduce meeting load while maintaining clear visibility across client work.